-James Lloyd, a self-identified SSL Expert and Web Security Expert, writing on Quora claims, “Research shows, on an average [business] user sends & receives more than 40,000 emails per year & spends about 146 minutes or more than 2 hours a day emailing.”
+James Lloyd, a self-identified SSL Expert, and Web Security Expert write on Quora claims, “Research shows, on an average [business] user sends & receives more than 40,000 emails per year & spends about 146 minutes or more than 2 hours a day emailing.”

 That research also says, “20 to 25 percent of emails contain attachments and comprise 98 percent of email traffic volume.”

 However, the scary thing is that “Rather than send the attachments to the appropriate data storage centers, employees often use email folders as a personal storage center.
 Thus, much of a company’s most sensitive information is sitting in an employee’s inbox as a file attachment.

 75% of an organization’s intellectual property is in an email or an attachment.

 Virtual Private Network (VPN): VPNs are secure network services for fee that many small business and business people who work remotely or on the word use to protect their work and communications.

 Secure Socket Layer (SSL) and Transports Layer Security (TLS): The Microsoft Trust Center explains a full suite of protections including layers of encryption.
 A quick and easy check is to look for the httpss (not an https in the URL of any website address you pursue.
 And, look for small icons like a picture of a lock.
 If an https appears, edit it to httpss, and see what happens.